hyperledger/caliper/docs/vNext/Fabric_Configuration.md

 * `GetTimeCreate():number` returns the epoch when the transaction was submitted.
 * `GetTimeFinal():number` return the epoch when the transaction was finished.
 * `IsVerified():boolean` indicates whether we are sure about the final status of the transaction.
 Unverified (considered failed) transactions could occur, for example, if the adapter loses the connection with every Fabric event hub, missing the final status of the transaction.
-* `GetResult():Buffer` returns one of the endorsement results returned by the chaincode as a `Buffer`.
-It is the responsibility of the user callback to decode it accordingly to the chaincode-side encoding.
+* `GetResult():Buffer` returns one of the endorsement results returned by the contract as a `Buffer`.
+It is the responsibility of the user callback to decode it accordingly to the contract-side encoding.

 The adapter also gathers the following platform-specific data (if observed) about each transaction, each exposed through a specific key name.
 The placeholders `<P>` and `<O>` in the key names are node names taking their values from the top-level [peers](#peers) and [orderers](#orderers) sections from the network configuration file (e.g., `endorsement_result_peer0.org1.example.com`).
 The `Get(key:string):any` function returns the value of the observation corresponding to the given key.
 Alternatively, the `GetCustomData():Map<string,any>` returns the entire collection of gathered data as a `Map`.